mk-fg/tinydns-dynamic-dns-updater/README.md

 --------------------

  * Run cdb rebuild or any optional hook script after updates on server.

- * Add "systemd.daemon" integration, to easily work with privileged ports via socket passed from there, suppport socket activation and timeout.

- * Add uid/gid drop (after socket bind) option on the server.

  * Add "send several packets" option to the client.